-A beginner hypertrophy program is incredibly simple to set up.
+A beginner hypertrophy training program is incredibly simple to set up.

 If you’re not sure what hypertrophy is as a beginner that’s natural.

 It’s basically just a fancy way to describe muscle growth.
-Which means training for hypertrophy is basically just training for muscle mass.
+This means training for hypertrophy is basically just training for muscle mass.

 Luckily, as a beginner, our bodies are in an untrained state, and it’s effortless for muscle growth to occur.